Substance Abuse and Addiction Treatment Resources in Waterbury

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

-The first step in recovering from substance abuse is detoxing to remove all traces of the substance from the body.
-This is a difficult time for those in recovery, as they may suffer withdrawal symptoms that increase the chance of relapsing.
-Waterbury drug detox and Waterbury alcohol detox centers bring together those in recovery with trained medical professionals capable of monitoring and treating withdrawal symptoms.
+The first step in recovering from substance misuse is detoxing to remove all traces of the substance from the body.
+This is a difficult time for those in recovery, as they may suffer withdrawal symptoms that increase the chance of experiencing a recurrence of use.
+Drug and alcohol detox centers bring together those in recovery with trained medical professionals capable of monitoring and treating withdrawal symptoms.

 Recovery Meetings Near You

-Recovery doesn’t stop after alcohol treatment in Waterbury, and it’s important to have family and friends for support.
+Recovery doesn’t stop after alcohol treatment, and it’s important to have family and friends for support.
 However, sometimes those recovering from substance addictions need to talk to people outside their immediate support network of loved ones, and that’s where recovery groups like Alcoholics Anonymous play an important role.
-A relapse is far less likely if those in recovery attend such meetings with an open mind, talk to other people in similar situations and learn from their experiences.
-Waterbury has many options for support group meetings.
+A recurrence of use is far less likely if those in recovery attend such meetings with an open mind, talk to other people in similar situations and learn from their experiences.
+Your area has many options for support group meetings.

 Alcoholics Anonymous (AA) Meetings